 Jun.
 8-11; train viewing on Sat., 10 a.m.-3 p.m.

 Cost: Free but ticket purchase required for rides

 Evanston Custer Fair

 The Piccolo Theatre leads the organization of this festival so it’s full of surprises at every turn . . . literally!
 In the past, there have been fire-eaters, comedy troupes and puppet shows throughout.
 Take the little ones to Eiden Park for the kids’ area with balloon art, story telling, face painting and more.
 Leave the car at home and take Metra or the El; both stop right at the entrance to the fest.

 Geneva Swedish Days

 This classic ode to summer has kid’s events for six straight days.
 Parades, ice cream eating contests, a “creation station,” dodge ball tournament and 5K are just a few of the can’t-miss activities at this Swedish-inspired fest.

-Main & First streets in Geneva
+Main St. & First St.